brett-castellanos/yd_app/README.md

 ## Hypothesis Testing

 ### Mean Games Played
-Ha: The mean number of games played as an AYD member is equal to the mean number of games played as a EYD member.
+H0: The mean number of games played as an AYD member is equal to the mean number of games played as a EYD member.

-H0: The mean number of games played as an AYD member is equal to the mean number of games played as an EYD member.
+Ha: The mean number of games played as an AYD member is not equal to the mean number of games played as an EYD member.

 EYD Sample Size = 447